 Adding data to label fields is a delicate process, in one way.
 It’s easy enough, but we want to be smart about adding data to labels on maps.

 Always remember a map is a communication tool.
 Sometimes too much information detracts from a map’s ability to communicate.
 Only add additional data to your map when that data has relevance to the subject you are communicating.

 What’s a Label?

-MBO provides multiple opportunities to customize the labeling of your imported business data points when mapping multiple locations.
-Included in these location point label features are MBO’s latest capabilities associated with adjusting the Callout Tag.
+Map Business Online provides multiple opportunities to customize the labeling of your imported business data points when mapping multiple locations.
+Included in these location point label features are Map Business Online’s latest capabilities associated with adjusting the Callout Tag.
 In general we divide location labeling into three types: